pranaylachuluri/JARVIS/README.md

 # JARVIS

-Created a voice assistant for myself inspired by Tony Stark's Jarvis from Iron
+Created a voice assistant for myself inspired by Tony Stark's Jarvis from Ironman

 Used Speech Recognition and gave some commands